Ley789/SimpleRayTracer/Thesis/thesis.md

 ### Advantage of Diagrams over POV-ray

 There are several advantages of using Diagrams over POV-Ray:

+**Several things here are fishy:
+POV-Ray does support animations!
+Did you make a study about the average length of POV-Ray scenes?
+If not, do not say that scenes in Diagrams are generally shorter!
+The last point ("extension of POV-Ray") is confusing for me, I do not understand it at all.**

 * Diagrams can describe more scenes than the text-base description of POV-Ray.
 For example an animation in Diagrams is a scene that changes over time.
 This cannot